Altria says CEO will not get annual incentive due to Juul investment

-Feb 28 (Reuters) - Altria Group Inc Chief Executive Officer Howard Willard will not receive an annual incentive award as result of the Marlboro maker’s souring minority investment in e-cigarette company Juul Labs Inc, a regulatory filing showed on Friday.
+(Reuters) - Altria Group Inc (MO.N) Chief Executive Officer Howard Willard will not receive an annual incentive award as result of the Marlboro maker’s souring minority investment in e-cigarette company Juul Labs Inc, a regulatory filing showed on Friday.

 "The Compensation Committee considered the significant impact that Altria's 2018 minority investment in JUUL Labs, Inc. has had on shareholder value.
 As a result...Willard should not receive an award under the Annual Incentive Plan for 2019," the company said bit.ly/2T70BTh.